 Amityville Historical Society’s Annual Heritage Fair in mid-June is a celebration of Amityville’s long and surprising history.
 Bring the whole family and enjoy trolley rides, food, music, and a host of enlightening activities geared toward kids.

 Celebrate the start of summer near the end of June as Long Islanders have done for decades: at Adventureland Amusement Park in Farmingdale.
 Ride roller coasters, play in bumper cars, get chills in the Ghost House, and hang in the arcade.
-Check out our full list of amusement parks.
+Plus, check out our full list of amusement parks in the area.

 Go miniature golfing at Boomers Family Fun Center in Medford.
 Finish off the day racing in the go karts, practicing your swing in the batting cages, battling it out in the game room, or jumping on one of the kiddie rides with the littlest member of your family.
-We have a full list of mini golf courses in the area.
+And make sure to check out our full list of mini golf courses in the area.

 6. Go berry picking.

 Take a horseback riding lesson or ride a pony at Island Hills Stables in Middle Island.
 Island Hills offers lessons that encourage children to build relationships with the ponies on-site.
-For more details on Long Island horse stables, see our list.
+For more places to ride horses on Long Island, see our list.

 Get a front-row seat for the Fourth of July fireworks via the Freeport Water Taxis.
 The kids won’t soon forget seeing the night sky light up directly overhead, reflecting off the water.